kkaafrank/data-entry-automation/README.md

 Inferences (manual work) need to be made regarding a patients ethnicity and race
 This inference is done after the execution of the practice_fusion_scrapper.py and before system13_entry.py

+# Requirements outside of Python modules
+This automation codebase requires a couple packages outside of Python modules.
+Please download and install the following to run the code.

+[Poppler](https://poppler.freedesktop.org/) for converting PDFs to images.

+[Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) for OCR (converting images to text).

 # Enumerations
 ## Sex Enumeration
 F - Female